 There are long and short hair shears, beveled blades and convex blades, so it’s important to know all of your options before you decide on a pair of shears.
 One of the first things you should do is get an idea of the best size for your hand and check out the features of different scissors to match the kind of haircut you like.

+The size/length of your shears determines a lot about the way you cut and what types of cuts you do.
+For example, a lot of barbers tend to use shears lengthing in 6.5 inch and longer. where as hairdressers use anywhere from 5inch to 6.5 inch.
 The length of your shears is measured from the very tip of the blade to the end, which is the edge of the longest finger hole.
 That doesn’t include the finger rest if your scissors have one.

 To find your size, take a pair of scissors and place them in the palm of your hand.
 The finger hole should be right at the base of your thumb, while the tip of the blade should be a little past the top joint of your middle finger.